(This Torah Teaching is for Shabbats of May 21st and May 28th, 2022)

 Seven Sabbatical cycles are followed by a fiftieth year—the Jubilee year, on which work on the land ceases, all indentured servants are set free, and all ancestral estates in the Holy Land that have been sold revert to their original owners.
 Additional laws governing the sale of lands, and the prohibitions against fraud and usury, are also given.

 God promises that if the people of Israel will keep His commandments, they will enjoy material prosperity and dwell secure in their homeland.
 But He also delivers a harsh “rebuke,” warning of the exile, persecution and other evils that will befall them if they abandon their covenant with Him.
 Nevertheless, “Even when they are in the land of their enemies, I will not cast them away; nor will I ever abhor them, to destroy them and to break My covenant with them; for I am the Lord their God.”

-The Parshah concludes with the rules on how to calculate the values of different types of pledges made to God.
+The Parashah concludes with the rules on how to calculate the values of different types of pledges made to God.

 The prophet Jeremiah rebukes the people of Israel for their idolatrous ways and for not having faith in God.
-He conveys God’s words of wrath towards those who do not put their trust in Him — foretelling exile as their punishment — and of blessings for those who do.
+He conveys God’s words revealing the cause and effect towards those who do not put their trust in Him — foretelling exile as their punishment — and of blessings for those who do.